Homelessness: British Isles

 The Homelessness Reduction Bill 2016–17 places a new duty on local authorities in England to assist people threatened with homelessness within 56 days and to assess, prevent and relieve homelessness for all eligible applicants including single homeless people from April 2018.
 Before the 2017 HRA, homeless households were defined and measured as those who were owed a 'main homelessness duty' by local authorities.
 But since 2018, the definition of homeless households has broadened as households are owed a new relief duty and a prevention duty.
 The main homelessness duty definition has not been changed by the 2017 HRA.
 However, these households are now only owed a main duty if their homelessness has not been successfully prevented or relieved.
-In 201920, 288,470 households were owed the new prevention or relief duties, which is four times the number of households owed the 'main duty' in 201718 before implementation of the Homelessness Reduction Act.
+In 2019–20, 288,470 households were owed the new prevention or relief duties, which is four times the number of households owed the 'main duty' in 2017–18 before implementation of the Homelessness Reduction Act.

+Research into Women's Homelessness in London has found that the situations people face may vary based on their background and/or experience.
+This is known as multiple disadvantage, released in March 2023 found over 154 women sleeping rough in just one week.
+This project was made in collaboration with SHP, St Mungo's, the Women's Development Unit (Solace Women's Aid and The Connection at St Martin's London Councils and the GLA alongside researchers from PraxisCollab.

+Scotland

 The picture in Scotland is considerably different, with laws that entitle everyone to a roof over their head if they are homeless.
 This accommodation is often in the form of somewhere temporary until something permanent becomes available.
 Though across the course of 2022, this will change, reducing the use of temporary accommodation, in line with the Homeless and Rough Sleeping Action Group (HARSAG) recommendations.
 Currently people are spending an average of 199 days (April 2020 to March 2021) in temporary accommodation before being housed in somewhere permanent.

 Most recently updated in October 2020, Scotland is working to eradicate homelessness through the 'Ending Homelessness Together' action plan.
 It is anticipated that with this, alongside a focus on prevention, and Local Authorities working with the third sector on plans known as Rapid Rehousing Transition Plans, that people will no longer be homeless for any length of time.

-In terms of figures, in 202021, there were 42,149 people in homeless households – 30,345 adults and 11,804 children in Scotland.
+In terms of figures, in 2020–21, there were 42,149 people in homeless households – 30,345 adults and 11,804 children in Scotland.
 This was a drop of nine percent from the previous year, though it is unclear if this was partly due to statistics being collected differently during the start of the pandemic.